Frity2025/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that reverses a string
+function that prints every other character of a string